michael-takyi23/Gold-Coasts-Kwame-Nkrumah/README.md

 ![accessibility score](assets/images/lighthouse.png)

-### Unfixed bug
+### Bugs
-- I realised that when i scroll to the right on mobile devices, there is space on the side of the page especially the header which i have tried to adjust but never got it fixed.
+- I realised that when I scroll to the right on mobile devices, there is white space on the right side of the page especially the header which i have tried to adjust but the problem persisted.
+- I realised I had added width to the footer and a margin of 1em to the header element.
+- removing the width of the footer and the margin of 1em from the header for screens 768px and 468px solved fixed the problem.

 ## Deployment